Bacon Ranch Pasta Salad Recipe with Tortellini + Video

 • Rinse pasta in cold water.
 This will stop it from cooking further.

 Drain and immediately add the tortellini to a large bowl, then toss with half of the dressing to keep it from sticking together.
+It will also soften a bit after soaking up some of the dressing.

 • Make fresh bacon crumbles.
 Bagged salad topping crumbles are tough and chewy — gross!
 Instead, cook up thick slices of bacon in the oven or the air fryer.